Euro zone yields edge down before uncertain Greek vote

 Given the drama of the last few days the impact on other low-rated euro zone debt has been fairly contained, with U.S. holidays on Friday expected to keep volumes low and moves small.

-Italian and Spanish yields were down around 3-4 bps on the day, at 2.30 percent and 2.28 percent respectively, having pulled away from German equivalents by around 30 bps over the course of the week.
+Italian and Spanish yields were also down around 2 bps on the day, both at 2.30 percent, having pulled away from German equivalents by around 30 bps over the course of the week.

 This contrasts starkly with the contagion seen at the height of the euro zone debt crisis in 2011/2012, which analysts say has been soothed by European Central Bank firewalls such as its 1 trillion euro bond-buying programme.